 “That’s so generous, after everything else she has done for us,” thought Annie.
 She thought she had seen a hundred pesos.

-“This is for your missionary work in India and Taiwan,” she told them, and they thanked her.
+“This is for your missionary work,” she told them, and they thanked her.
 Then she presented them with the bill for 10,000 pesos, and Annie in that moment turned to the Lord and said, “Okay, Lord.
 It’s fine.
 I prayed that you would give it for free, and even though I am paying now, I will trust you.
 I don’t have any money left.
 But it’s fine.”
 She pulled out the money, and handed it over.

 The owner laughed as she received the money and said, “You’re giving me money and it’s like I’m giving it right back to you.”
 That’s true, thought Annie, since she’s given us a small donation.